Camerontb/Seadigtial/README.md

 # Seadigtial
-# Main Deploys to the web Page.
+# DeployBranch is connected to Cloud flare